The 411 on the Compassionate Use Registry Florida Medical Marijuana Card

 Compared to recreational cannabis, (illegal in Florida), getting a medical marijuana card benefits patients by:

-- Enhancing the ease of accessibility and use
+- Enhancing the ease of accessibility and use from access to compassionate dispensing organizations

 - Ensuring the use of clinically evaluated and certified products